awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

    + Client certificate — `easy-rsa/easyrsa3/pki/issued/client1.domain.tld.crt`
    + Client key — `easy-rsa/easyrsa3/pki/private/client1.domain.tld.key`

-1. Append the client certificate and key to the Client VPN endpoint configuration file\.
+1. Open the Client VPN endpoint configuration file using your preferred text editor \(such as vim or nano\) or use the cat >> client\-config\.ovpn command and add the following to the end of the file\.
+Replace */path/* with the location of the client certificate and key \(the location is relative to the client that's connecting to the endpoint\)\.

    ```
-   $ cat >> client-config.ovpn
    cert /path/client1.domain.tld.crt
    key /path/client1.domain.tld.key
    ```